 - Click to download and run the appropriate VPN client from one of the links above.
 Depending on security settings, you may receive a second prompt.
 If so, click the Run button in this second prompt, too.

 - You will be asked if you want to install the VPN Client.
 Click "Yes" to continue.

 - The next screen will ask you to choose to install the VPN Client for use by all users or only yourself.
 It is recommended that you choose "My use only".
-Select the checkbox to place a shortcut on the desktop for the VPN Client.
-To do this, check the box next to where it says "Add a shortcut on the desktop".
+If you would like a VPN shortcut on your desktop check the box next to where it says "Add a shortcut on the desktop".

 - Once the client installation has finished, you will see the following dialog box.
 You may click the "Cancel" button if you do not wish to logon at this time.